Dance of Zalongo: History

 During the Souliote War in December 1803, the Souliotes began evacuating Souli after their defeat by the forces of the local Ottoman-Albanian ruler, Ali Pasha.
 The Souliote War gave rise to many legends and stories, such as the Dance of Zalongo, which became well-known throughout Europe.
 The events of Zalongo are portrayed in different ways depending on the version.
 Those versions that rely on Christoforos Perraivos' 'History of Suli and Parga' depict Ali Pasha as a cruel tyrant whose acts are all done in betrayal.
 These versions claim that Ali ordered his men to chase the Souliote refugees as they travelled to Parga, with the refugees only surviving because Ali's men did not want to kill them; however, the Souliotes that remained on the promise of protection from Ali withdrew to the mountain of Zalongo.
 It is claimed that Ali reneged on his promise and ordered his men to attack.
-The Souliote men were ready to fight to the death, whilst the women, holding their children in their arms, formed a circle dance on Zalongo and danced over the cliff to their deaths to prevent themselves from being taken as slaves.
+The Souliote men were ready to fight to the death, whilst the women, holding their children in their arms, formed a circle dance on Zalongo and danced over the cliff to their deaths to prevent themselves from being taken into slavery in the Ottoman Empire.

 These events may have occurred, but Ali's motivations are pictured differently in other versions.
 The Alipashiad, which does not ignore that many Souliotes were enslaved, emphasises Ali's honourable dealings with the Souliote chief Fotos Tzavelas, such as by releasing Fotos' wife who had been taken as a hostage and providing safe passage to Fotos and a number of families who fled to Parga.
 William Plate of the Royal Geographical Society suggests that Ali was infuriated by the deception of the Souliote monk known as Last Judgement Samuel and sought to take revenge upon the Souliote fugitives, who were then forced to fight their way through to Parga.
 Samuel was the leader of a faction of Souliotes who preferred to die rather than surrender to Ali Pasha, and so when Ali's troops came to take the Souliote arsenal, Samuel and five collaborators set fire to the magazines and blew up the arsenal with the soldiers inside.
 Some of the Souliote fugitives decided to seek refuge at the convent of Zalongo, and after the convent was stormed and its defenders killed, those that could escape made their way to the top of the mountain, where they danced to their death before their attackers could reach them.
 According to the legend, they jumped down the precipice one after the other while singing and dancing.